vimlet/eon/eon-framework/docs/release/tutorial/entries/[3]Core Introduction.md

 </template>
 ```

-This is possible because vComet template engine treats interpolated code as plain javascript, but provides handy functions like bind(data) and echo(string) as well as its respective shorthands which speeds daily development.
+This is possible because eon template engine treats interpolated code as plain javascript, but provides handy functions like bind(data) and echo(string) as well as its respective shorthands which speeds daily development.

 ## Understanding echo "="